mrchrisneal/foundprint/README.md

 - No data is transmitted to any server
 - No cookies are created or read
-- No localStorage or sessionStorage is used (except for the demo itself)
+- No localStorage or sessionStorage is used
 - No network requests are made
 - Nothing is stored, saved, or logged
 - The page can run completely offline